JetBrains/kotlin-native/MULTIPLATFORM.md

     * `--no-daemon` - disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html).
 This
     setting allows us to workaround [this issue](https://github.com/gradle/gradle/issues/3468) related to a build environment in Java 9.
 If you have Java 8 or earlier you may omit this flag.
-    * `-Pkonan.useEnvironmentVariables=true` - enable passing build parameters from XCode to Kotlin/Native Gradle
+    * `-Pkonan.useEnvironmentVariables=true` - enable passing build parameters from XCode to the Kotlin/Native Gradle
     plugin via environment variables.

 6. Add Kotlin sources into the framework: run `File` -> `Add files to "iosApp"...` and choose a directory with Kotlin sources (`greeting/ios/src` in this sample).
+Choose the framework created as a target to add these sources to.
 Do this for the common code of the library too.

-Now the framework is added and all Kotlin API are available from Swift code.
+Now the framework is added and all Kotlin API are available from Swift code (note that you need to build the framework in order to get code completion).
 Let's print our greeting:

     import Greeting